-Hiroya Tanaka and Hitomi Kuboki from Keio University SFC will speak at the 4D Printing & Meta Materials Conference, on April 22, during the 3D Printing Event at Brightlands Chemelot Campus in The Netherlands.
+Hiroya Tanaka and Hitomi Kuboki from Keio University SFC will speak at the 4D Printing & Meta Materials Conference.

 We have designed 4D-Printed Shoes, Cars, Facades and others with several special materials.